 Q: Once in a while I can pick up my neighbor's telephone conversations on our baby monitor.
 Is there any problem with my listening to those conversations?

 A: If you do not have your neighbor's permission to listen, you could be violating state and federal eavesdropping laws.
 At least one court has held that the police are not allowed to use tape recordings of conversations they picked up on a baby monitor as evidence because the recordings were made in violation of eavesdropping laws.

 Q: We are hiring a nanny to watch our children in our home every day, but we're concerned with all the stories of abuse we have heard.
 Can we secretly videotape the nanny to make sure that she is treating our children properly?

 A: There is no clear-cut answer to that question.
 You can probably do so as long as you only videotape her activities in your home while she is caring for your children.
 The nanny could claim that you are invading her privacy, but it may not be reasonable for her to expect complete privacy when she is caring for your children in your home.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was originally prepared by Cleveland attorney Kenneth A. Zirm of Ulmer & Berne, LLP.
-It was updated by Jack Greiner and Anthony Robertson, attorneys in the Cincinnati firm, Graydon Head.
+It was originally prepared by Cleveland attorney Kenneth A. Zirm.
+It was updated by Monica Dias, Susan Grogan Faller and Daya Patibandla, attorneys in the Cincinnati office of Frost Brown Todd LLC.